open-telemetry/opentelemetry.io/content/en/docs/languages/_index.md

 The current status of the major functional components for OpenTelemetry is as
 follows:

-{{% alert title="Warning" color="warning" %}}
+{{% alert title="Important" color="warning" %}}

-Even though an API/SDK status is stable, changes to underlying [semantic conventions] can interrupt your data flow.
-If the status of a semantic convention that your instrumentation depends on is `Experimental`, it may be subject to future breaking changes.
+Regardless of an API/SDK's status, if your instrumentation relies on [semantic conventions] that are marked as [Experimental] in the [semantic conventions specification], your data flow might be subject to **breaking changes**.

 [semantic conventions]: /docs/concepts/semantic-conventions/
+[Experimental]: /docs/specs/otel/document-status/
+[semantic conventions specification]: /docs/specs/semconv/

 {{% /alert %}}